 What happened in the Kolkata rape case that triggered doctors’ protests?

-Activists and doctors demand better safeguarding of women and medical professionals after a trainee medic was raped and murdered in Kolkata.
+Activists and doctors in India demand better safeguarding of women and medical professionals after a trainee medic was raped and murdered in Kolkata.

 Activists and doctors across India are planning to march on Wednesday evening to demand justice for a female doctor, who was raped and murdered while on duty in a hospital in the eastern city of Kolkata.